 and welcome to another episode of German Prefixes Explained.
-Today we’ll have a look one of the easier ones:

 - Ich umfahre den Zaun.